Montague Road transport study

 Have your say

-The survey is open until Sunday 11.59pm 15 December 2024.
+The online survey closed on 15 December 2024.

-The Montague Road Draft Transport Study identifies strategic priorities and potential future options for how we can improve travel for all transport modes and support the needs of people who live, work, and travel along the Montague Road corridor and surrounding network.
+The Montague Road draft transport study identifies strategic priorities and potential future options for how we can improve travel for all transport modes and support the needs of people who live, work, and travel along the Montague Road corridor and surrounding network.

 As part of this study, we’ve considered community feedback alongside technical inputs to develop a draft transport plan that sets a vision for more sustainable transport options and improves safety for everyone along Montague Road.